collective/collective.recipe.backup/README.txt

     to be set.
 If no blob_storage location has been set and we cannot find one by looking in the other buildout parts, we default to False, otherwise to True.

-blobbackuplocation
-    Directory where the blob storage will be backed up to.
-Defaults to ``var/blobstoragebackups`` inside the buildout directory.

 blobsnapshotlocation
     Directory where the blob storage snapshots will be created.